 Rent a bike/car/boat

 For the more adventurous visitors or those who just want independence and freedom of movement, renting a car, bicycle, moped or motor boat is an attractive option.
-Hvar Island is quite extensive and offers a variety of glorious sights, so it is well worth spending at least one day exploring it, whichever mode of transport you choose.
+Hvar Island offers a variety of glorious sights, so it is well worth spending at least one day exploring it, whichever mode of transport you choose.
+E-bikes are a good option, given that so much of Hvar is hilly, presenting a challenge to riders who are going on longer journeys than they are used to.

 Vehicle Rental Companies in the Jelsa Council Area